Free Methodist Church: Beliefs and practices

 Free Methodists recognize and license unordained persons for particular ministries.
 They mandate lay representation in numbers equal to clergy in the councils of the church.

 As a reaction to paid musicians in the Methodist Episcopal Church, early Free Methodists enjoyed a capella congregational hymns during worship.
 However, the General Conference of 1943 voted to allow each Conference to vote on whether or not their churches could have instrumental music.
 As a result, pianos and organs became common across most conferences.
 Currently, many churches have worship teams composed of vocalists, drums, keyboards, guitars, and other instruments.

-The Free Methodist Way

-In response to numerous national conversations with FM leaders at all levels, in 2021, the Free Methodist bishops introduced: The Free Methodist Way: Five Values that Shape our Identity.
-These five values express the distinctives that set Free Methodist apart from other faith families in the body of Christ.
-They are as follows: